dzungdoan6/G2D/README.md

 0. Make sure you have:
     + Grand Theft Auto V purchased on Steam.
     + Microsoft Visual Studio.
-The tool is developed in Microsoft Visual Studio Community 2017, 64-bit Windows 10 Education, but the code should work with older version of those.
+The software is developed in Microsoft Visual Studio Community 2017, 64-bit Windows 10 Education, but the code should work with older version of those.
     + Scripthook SDK (http://www.dev-c.com/gtav/scripthookv/).
 Actually the SDK is included already within folder dependencies/
 1. Open G2D.sln by Visual Studio.
 2. Build the solution.